logo

 Responselink | top

-Response object is one of base element of WSGI application.
-Response is object which have full data, to return valid HTTP answer to client.
-Status code, text reason of status code, headers and body.
+A Response object is one of the basic elements of a WSGI application.
+Response is an object that contains all the necessary data to return a valid HTTP answer to the client: status code, text reason for the status code, headers, and body.
 That's all.
-All values returned from handlers is transform to Response object if it is possible.
-If handlers return valid Response it will be returns.
+All values returned from handlers are transformed to a Response object if possible.
+If a handler returns a valid Response, it will be returned as-is.

 @app.route('/teapot')